M-Ahsan-Arain/Project0-Calculator/README.md

 Welcome to Ahsan's CLI Calculator, a Node.js project developed with TypeScript that allows you to perform basic arithmetic calculations in your terminal.

+## Prerequisites

+Before using this CLI calculator, ensure that you have Node.js installed on your system.
+You can download and install Node.js from the [official website](https://nodejs.org/).

 ## Installation

 To use this CLI calculator, you can install it as an npm package using the following command: